gAnnotation - Add Annotations or Watermarks to an Image (VB.NET)

 Serializable Image

-can be converted into a Byte Array
+The Image Property doesn't need a custom Structure because the Image can be converted into a Byte Array which is serializable.

 Private _backgroundImage As Bitmap